 The animals here are well taken care of, and there are many different species to see.
 This place is constantly updated, meaning there is always something new to see.
 Right now, the newest addition is a playground, which kids adore.

-Another fantastic place to see animals in the Tulsa area is the Oklahoma Aquarium.
+Another fantastic place to see animals (including bull sharks) in the Tulsa area is the Oklahoma Aquarium.
 This is a smaller aquarium, but the animals and information are very well presented.
 When planning things to do in Tulsa with kids, the Oklahoma Aquarium always makes the list.

 We love the turtle feeding experience, and while it is a little pricey, we recommend shelling out the extra few dollars for the experience.
 The otter exhibit is also fantastic, and I appreciate the octopus, as it is usually so hard to find octopus exhibits.
 The presentations at this aquarium are also worth making the time for, as the staff is engaging and knowledgeable.

 Turkey Mountain Urban Wilderness Area